IanMadd/academic/content/portfolio/Data_Tables.md

 ## Performing functions on a column {#perform_functions_on_column}

-You can execute functions on a column of data.
+You can execute functions on a column of data by putting the name of the column inside of a function.

-This will return the mean of the `hp` column:
+For example, this will return the mean of the `hp` column:
 ```
 > MTCarsDT[,mean(hp)]

 ##  [1] 146.6875
 ```

-Return the mean of `hp` and standard deviation of `mpg`:
+This will return the mean of the `hp` column and the standard deviation of the `mpg` column:
 ```
 > MTCarsDT[,.(mean(hp), sd(mpg))]